-Good agricultural production in India (almost 20% higher than last year) is expected to further boost demand for jute products in the medium term.
-With increased focus on increased farmer income and assurance of a remunerative Minimum Support Price, demand for packaging products would sustain.
+Good agricultural production in India is expected to further boost demand for jute products in the medium term.
+With increased focus on better farmer income and assurance of a remunerative Minimum Support Price, demand for packaging products would sustain.

-Continuous increase in Jute prices from Q1 to Q3 during Financial Year 2018-19 was not favourable for the industry in face of competition from other natural fibres.
-However, the price of Jute had reduced in Q4.
+Continuous increase in jute prices from Q1 to Q4 during financial year 2019-2020 was not favorable for the industry in face of competition from other natural fiber as well as plastic.
+However, the price of raw jute will be lower in the coming year as predicted.